mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 - Verify that the study runs
 - Verify that no information is recorded and sent when private browsing mode is active

-### Note: checking "sent Telemetry is correct"
+### Note: checking "sent telemetry is correct"

 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) log output from the add-on.
 * To inspect the (unencrypted) contents individual telemetry packets, set `shieldStudy.logLevel` to `all`.
 This permits debug-level shield-add-on log output in the browser console.
-Note that this will negatively affect the performance of Firefox.
+Note that this may negatively affect the performance of Firefox.
-* To see the actual (encrypted if Pioneer study) payloads, go to `about:telemetry` -> Click `current ping` -> Select `Archived ping data` -> Ping Type `pioneer-study` -> Choose a payload -> Raw Payload
+* To see the actual payloads, go to `about:telemetry` -> Click `current ping` -> Select `Archived ping data` -> Ping Type `pioneer-study` -> Choose a payload -> Raw Payload

 See [TELEMETRY.md](./TELEMETRY.md) for more details on what pings are sent by this add-on.